[He who began a good work in you]

 Jesus too tells us that all things are possible for those who believe.
-When a man whose son has an evil Spirit comes to Jesus followers, an argument ensues between the teachers of the law and the disciples.
+A man whose son had an evil Spirit brought his son to Jesus followers for help.
+Soon an argument ensues between the teachers of the law and the disciples.
 Why?
-Because the disciples can’t cast out the evil Spirit.
+The disciples aren’t able cast out the evil Spirit.
 Jesus rebukes His disciples for not believing, and begins speaking to the man who’s son is in need of help.

 The father says to Jesus, “If you can do anything, please have pity on us and help us.”
 Jesus responds with, “You said, if you can!
 All things are possible for those who believe.”

-After this the followers ask Jesus why they couldn’t force the evil Spirit out, and Jesus tells them that this kind of Spirit can only be forced out by prayer.
+After this the followers ask Jesus why they couldn’t force the evil Spirit out, so Jesus tells them that this kind of Spirit can only be forced out by prayer.
 (Mark 9:28-29)

 I don’t know if the disciples caught this, but the father’s “I do believe, Help me to believe more!” was the prayer that prompted Jesus to act.